A successive centralized circumcenter reflection method for the convex feasibility problem: Linear and superlinear convergence rate

-Now, we are going to establishe linear convergence of Algorithm 2, under EB1. \begin{theorem} Let $C_1,C_2,\ldots,C_m$ be all closed and closed sets, and suppose that $C:=\cap_{i=1}^m C_i \neq \emptyset$.
-Assume that sequence $\{z^k\}$ is generated by cCRM with most violated constraint \eqref{eq.MostViolated1}, starting from some $z^0\in \re^n$.
-Assume also that $\{z^k\}$ is infinite sequence.
-If EB1 holds at the limit $\Bar{z}$ of $\{z^k\}$, then $\{z^k\}$ converges to $\Bar{z}\in C$ R-linearly, with asymptotic constant bounded above $\beta^2$, where $\beta = \sqrt{1-\omega^2}$ and $\omega$ is the constant defined in EB1. \end{theorem} \begin{proof} The convergence of $\{z^k\}$ to a point $\Bar{z} \in C$ follows from Theorem \ref{thm.Convergence_MostViolated1}.
-Hence, for large enough $k$, $z^k$ belongs to the ball centered at $\Bar{z}$ and contained in V, whose existence is ensured in EB1.
+Now, we are going to establish linear convergence of Algorithm 2, under \cref{eq.EB1}. \begin{theorem}[Linear convergence of s-cCRM (Algorithm 2) under EB1] Let $C_1,\ldots,C_m\subset \re^n$ be nonempty closed convex sets, and suppose that $C\coloneqq \bigcap_{i=1}^m C_i \neq \emptyset$.
+Assume that sequence $\{z^k\}$ is generated by s-cCRM with the most violated constraint control sequence (distance version) as in \cref{eq.MostViolated1}, starting from some $z^0\in \re^n$.
+Assume also that $\{z^k\}$ is an infinite sequence.
+If \cref{eq.EB1} holds at the limit $\Bar{z}$ of $\{z^k\}$, then $\{z^k\}$ converges to $\Bar{z}\in C$ R-linearly, with asymptotic constant bounded above $\beta^2$, where $\beta = \sqrt{1-\omega^2}$ and $\omega$ is the constant from \cref{def.EB1}. \end{theorem} \begin{proof} The convergence of $\{z^k\}$ to a point $\Bar{z} \in C$ follows from \Cref{thm.Convergence_MostViolated1}.
+Hence, for large enough $k$, $z^k$ belongs to the ball centered at $\Bar{z}$ and contained in $V$, whose existence is ensured in \cref{eq.EB1}.